DanielShahar/AndroidBigProject/README.md

 A new Flutter project.

-This is a simple school project, and therefore it is a public project for educational purposes.
-The keys are intentionally exposed for the professor's review.
+## Important Security Note

+This repository contains `firebase_options.dart`, which includes API keys for a Firebase project.
+This is intentionally public for the purpose of a school assignment and professor review.
+In a production application, these keys would be secured using environment variables and `.gitignore` to prevent public exposure.